Abeautifulsnow/pub-sub-redis/README.md

 # pub-sub-redis

-Use pub/sub channel in Redis with python.
+Here is the pub/sub code I used in one of my projects.